fredericd/marcjs/README.md

 * V1 : Until v1.2.3 (December 2020)
 * V2 : From 2.0 (January 2021) — V2 changes the way the library is called.
+- V3 : From 3.0.0 (March 2025) — Major interface change.
+Necessary to use
+  properly nodejs Stream, and back pressure in order to handle very large stream of data.

 ## License

-Copyright (c) 2021 Frédéric Demians
+Copyright (c) 2025 Frédéric Demians

 Licensed under the MIT license.